 As online proctoring technology has improved, it has gained wider acceptance among testing organizations and test takers alike.

-As test takers become more familiar with online proctoring, comfort levels are increasing and many are coming to expect remote testing as an option from their test sponsor.
+As test takers become more familiar with online proctoring, comfort levels are increasing and many are coming to expect remote testing as an option from their test owner.
 So much so that when given the choice, nearly half of PSI certification test takers opt to take a test remotely with online proctoring rather than travel to a test center.
 Equally, over half of PSI certification test takers still choose to test in person when given the option.
 This highlights the need for testing organizations to have both an online and physical presence, to meet the evolving needs of their test takers.

 For multi-modal certification programs, the split between remote and in-person testing volumes seems to have stabilized.
 For licensure, remote testing volumes are steadily increasing.